PierBusDev/GolangPierbook/readme.md

 The first is called `Mutex` and has two methods `Lock` and `Unlock`.
 Calling `Lock` causes the current goroutine to pause as long as another one is currently in the critical section.
 When the critical section is clear the lock is *acquired* by the current goroutine.
 A call to `Unlock`marks the end of the critical section.

+We can also use `TryLock` which tries to lock and reports if it went successfull.

 The second is `RWMutex` and allows to have both *reader locks* and *writer locks*: only one writer can be in the critical section at time, while reader locks are shared as in multiple readers can be in the critical section at once.
 The writer lock is managed by `Lock` and `Unlock` methods, the reader lock is managed by `RLock` and `RUnlock` methods.

 Every time we acquire a lock we must make sure that we release it. **It is convention to use a `defer`** statement to call `Unlock` **immediatly** after `Lock` or `RLock`: